andre-janino/JumboStoreLocator/README.md

 The store information I can work with is provided in a json format, and contains the following fields: _`city`_, _`postalCode`_, _`street`_, _`street2`_, _`street3`_, _`addressName`_, _`uuid`_, _`longitude`_, _`latitude`_, _`complexNumber`_, _`showWarningMessage`_, _`todayOpen`_, _`locationType`_, _`collectionPoint`_, _`sapStoreID`_ and _`todayClose`_.

 It seems to have most of the fields necessary to replicate a similar list to the one provided at Jumbo's website, except by the open/close times on other days of the week.
 The _`uuid`_ field would also allow the _`reserve pick-up time`_ button to be implemented.
-However, the data needed for the store details button does not seem to be available.
+The _`store details button`_ seems to require some logic to be applied, for example: when the same _`addressName`_ field is used twice (e.g. Jumbo Hulst Stationsplein *22H* and *30*), the _`street2`_ field is embedded on the url: https://www.jumbo.com/winkel/jumbo-hulst-stationsplein-30.
+This is problematic with the provided test data because *Jumbo Hulst Stationsplein 22H* is missing, so there is no good way to know if the `_street2_` field should be appended or not on the url.

-I also compared Jumbo's store finder with Walmart's.
-The UI is very similar, having a search-box within the map that displays an expandable list of stores, the main difference being that Walmart's does not have such a wide range of filters and does not display any store until the user provides a location (probably due to the amount of stores).
+I also compared Jumbo's store finder with the one provided by Walmart.
+The UI is very similar, having a search-box within the map that displays an expandable list of stores; the main difference being that Walmart's does not have such a wide range of filters and does not display any store until the user provides a location (probably due to the amount of stores).
+The UI also has different quirks in terms of how details of a shop are displayed.

 #### Proposed design

 In terms of functionality, the original system offers much more than the scope of this project.
 The filters are very specific and seem to convey that it was something that was built over time, by listening to customer feedback.
 It also makes sense to have the search bar within the map, as mobile users do not have much screen real-state and need to have a compact and responsive UI.
-Therefore, a simpler but functional version of the existing Jumbo store finder will be created in this small project.
+Therefore, a simpler but functional version of the existing Jumbo store finder was designed for this project.

 <p align="center">
   <img src="_resources/Jumbo Store Locator.png" title="Proposed design" alt="Proposed design"/>
 </p>

-The supported features at the present version are:
-- TODO: add feature #1
-- TODO: add feature #2
-- TODO: add feature #3
+Geneal premisses:
+- Users are able to log-in through email/password or with a guest user, but for this MVP no registration page is provided (hardcoded users).
+- After logging in, the user is presented with a map centered at the Netherlands, displaying all available stores on a map.
+- The map displays a list of found stores (all by default), contains a search panel and allows filtering.
+- The search panel does not display any stores until the user makes his first query.

+The following filters are supported:
+- All stores: query all stores, ordered by distance of the provided address.
+- Closes stores: query the 5 nearest stores, ordered by distance of the provided address.
+- Favorite stores*: query only the favorited stores, ordered by distance of the provided address.
+- Store types: in combination to the selected filter, the user is able to specify which store types should be fetched: _`store`_, _`pick-up point`_ and `_drive-through of walk-in pick-up point`_.

+*Note: the favorite store query is only enabled if the user is logged in; guest users can't favorite a store.

+The "collapsed" details of a store displays the following info:
+- Title: _`addressName`_.
+- Line 1: _`street`_ +  _`street2`_.
+- Line 2: _`city`_.
+- Line 3: Open today: _`todayOpen`_ - _`todayClose`_.
+- Side info: distance from current location.

+When expanded, additional info is displayed:
+- Store type.
+- Button: route from current location to the store (opens google maps on a new tab).
+- Button: favorite/unfavorite the store (for non-guest users).

+The "nearest stores" logic is managed by the back-end.

+Disclaimer: several icons, styling and text were obtained from Jumbo's website and are not to be utilized outside of this private repository.

 ## Architecture <a name="about"></a> :scroll: